hubtype/botonic/doc-botonic/docs/plugins/plugin-nlu.md

 ### Add a Configuration File

 Under `nlu`, create a new file called `nlu.config.json`.
 This file defines the languages to enable and configures the training phase parameters.
-You file must have the following content:
+Your file must have the following content:

 ** src/nlu/nlu.config.json **